meelivyas11/AdvanceJavaFlavors/README.md

 ## AngularJS
  - Open <http://localhost:8080/AngularJS-Maven/> to see the results.
  - See the `View Source` of this page to checkout which versions of bootstrap and angularJS are included without mentioning it directly in index.jsp file.

+## JUnit with Maven
+ - The test will get executed and you will see the results in `JUnit` view of eclipse